ropensci/roweb3/content/blog/2022-06-24-ropensci-news-digest-june-2022/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

 + [sodium](https://docs.ropensci.org/sodium), developed by Jeroen Ooms: Bindings to libsodium <https://doc.libsodium.org/>: a modern, easy-to-use software library for encryption, decryption, signatures, password hashing and more.
 Sodium uses curve25519, a state-of-the-art Diffie-Hellman function by Daniel Bernstein, which has become very popular after it was discovered that the NSA had backdoored Dual EC DRBG.
 It is available on [CRAN]( https://CRAN.R-project.org/package=sodium).

-+ [tidyqpcr](https://docs.ropensci.org/tidyqpcr), developed by Edward Wallace: This package is for reproducible quantitative PCR (qPCR) analysis using packages from the tidyverse, notably dplyr and ggplot2.
-It normalizes (by ddCq), summarizes, and plots pre-calculated Cq data, and plots raw amplification and melt curves from Roche lightcycler machines.
++ [tidyqpcr](https://docs.ropensci.org/tidyqpcr), developed by Edward Wallace together with Sam Haynes: For reproducible quantitative PCR (qPCR) analysis building on packages from the ’tidyverse’, notably ’dplyr’ and ’ggplot2’.
+It normalizes (by ddCq), summarizes, and plots pre-calculated Cq data, and plots raw amplification and melt curves from Roche Lightcycler (tm) machines.
 It does NOT (yet) calculate Cq data from amplification curves.

++ [yfR](https://docs.ropensci.org/yfR), developed by Marcelo Perlin: Facilitates download of financial data from Yahoo Finance <https://finance.yahoo.com/>, a vast repository of stock price data across multiple financial exchanges.
+The package offers a local caching system and support for parallel computation.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/523) by Nic Crane, and Alexander Fischer.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).